moabukar/k8s-in-a-box/README.md

 # K8s in a Box

-Spin up a local kind cluster and get a **random broken app** to fix.
+Spin up a local Kubernetes (kind) cluster and get a **random broken app** to fix.
 No spoilers.
-Use your K8s skills to diagnose and repair.
+Use your K8s, Linux, and networking skills to diagnose and repair.

 ## Prereqs